cleesmith/picamera_to_browser/README.markdown

 ... see if it's running and what the pid is: ps aux | grep -i python
 ```
+> ... or via Upstart, or init.d, etc.

 ### use a web browser to capture and view a photo:
 http://use_the_rpi_IP:5000/smile